EddieHubCommunity/open-source-practice/README.md

 ### Option 2.
 Complete this process on your computer (locally)

-- Fork the project:
+1. Fork the project:
   Click the gray Fork button at the top right of this page.
 This creates your copy of the project and saves it as a new repository in your GitHub account

+2. Clone this project on your computer:
 - Click on the green Code button, then either the HTTPS or SSH option, and, click the icon  to copy the URL.
 Now you have a copy of the project.
 Thus, you can play around with it locally on your computer.

 - Run the following commands into a terminal window (Command Prompt, Powershell, Terminal, Bash, ZSH).
 Do this to download the forked copy of this repository to your computer.